ofsoundof/dhp/README.md

-# dhp
+# DHP
 This is the official implementation of "DHP: Differentiable Meta Pruning via HyperNetworks".
+The code will be released later.